 This page describes the core concepts used throughout Data Connection.

-A Source represents a single connection, including any configuration necessary to specify the target system and the credentials required to successfully authenticate.
-Sources must be configured with a particular runtime depending on the networking between the Palantir platform and the target system.
-The runtime also defines where any capabilities used with the source will be run.
+A Source represents a single connection to an external system, including any configuration necessary to specify and locate the target system (typically a URL) and the credentials required to successfully authenticate.
+Sources must be configured with a particular worker defining where compute for any capabilities used with the source will be run.
+Note that the agent worker also controls the networking between the Palantir platform and the target system.

 For systems without a dedicated connector, the generic connector or REST API source may be used with code-based connectivity options such as external transforms, external functions, and compute modules.